akays89/theIronThrone/READMe.md

 * [Installation](#Installation)
 Use of this starter template assumes that you have a 'complete dev environment' setup - a terminal, Node, VS Code, at least.
 If not, you may want to [start here.](https://www.notion.so/codefinity/Setting-up-a-Local-Dev-Environment-for-JS-02a4e9f4a30043d3a8e7d109be3448f4)

+Various VS Code 'settings' and 'extensions.'
+Look in the bottom right when you open this up in VS Code to install them.

 Steps required to install this project and get the application running:

 npm i, mysql -u root -p, source db/schema.sql;, npm run seed, npm start